The CAIO Imperative: Why 2026 Is the Year Every Company Needs a Chief AI Officer

 More telling: 76% of CAIOs say other CxOs consult with them on AI decisions.
 The role has become the hub for AI-related strategic discussions.
 Without that hub, those discussions either don't happen or happen in silos that never connect.

-The 10/20/70 rule.
-Successful implementations follow a counterintuitive split: 10% on algorithms, 20% on infrastructure, 70% on people and process.
+The best AI leaders we've worked with follow what we call the 10/20/70 rule: 10% on algorithms, 20% on infrastructure, 70% on people and process.
 Most failures invert that ratio, obsessing over models while ignoring everything that makes them work.
+And McKinsey research confirms it -- high-performing organizations are three times more likely to scale AI agents than their peers, not because of model sophistication, but because they redesign workflows rather than layering agents onto legacy processes.

 AI Transformation Beyond Engineering